rorybunker/ma-stat-dsm/README.md

 -d, --dist_threshold.
 Distance threshold, e.g., 1.5

 #### Optional:
-These parameters don't need to be changed in principle.\
+In principle, these parameters do not need to be changed.\
 -p, --pos_label. default='1'\
 -n, --neg_label, default='0'\
 -i, --max_it. default=1000 maximum number of iterations\